 Beneficial ownership for the purposes of the following table is determined in accordance with the rules and regulations of the SEC.
 These rules generally provide that a person is the beneficial owner of securities if such person has or shares the power to vote or direct the voting thereof, or to dispose or direct the disposition thereof or has the right to acquire such powers within 60 days.
-Common stock subject to options that are currently exercisable or exercisable or that vest within 60 days of , 2013 are deemed to be outstanding and beneficially owned by the person holding such options.
-These shares, however, are not deemed outstanding for the purposes of computing the percentage ownership of any other person.
-Percentage of beneficial ownership is based on shares of common stock outstanding.
+Common stock subject to options that are currently exercisable or exercisable or that vest within 60 days of July 5, 2013 are deemed to be outstanding and beneficially owned by the person holding such options.
+These shares, however, are not deemed outstanding.
+Our director, Thomas Mottola, has indicated an interest in purchasing approximately \$7 million in shares of our common stock in this offering, as indicated in the table below.
+The information set forth in the "Shares Beneficially Owned After This Offering" columns in the table below assumes the purchase of all of these shares in this offering by Mr. Mottola.
+Although we anticipate that Mr. Mottola will purchase, and that the underwriters will sell to Mr. Mottola, all of the shares of our common stock that Mr. Mottola indicated an interest in purchase more, less or no shares in this offering.
 Except as disclosed in the footnotes to this table and subject to applicable community property laws, we believe that each stockholder identified in the table possesses sole voting and investment power over all shares of common stock shown as beneficially owned by the stockholder.
 Unless otherwise indicated in the table or footnotes below, the address for each beneficial owner is c/o Restoration Hardware, Inc., 15 Koch Road, Suite J, Corte Madera, CA 94925.